puppetlabs/puppet-docs/source/puppet/4.1/reference/config_file_auth.markdown

 The `auth.conf` file is located at `$confdir/auth.conf` by default.
 Its location is configurable with the [`rest_authconfig` setting][rest_authconfig].

-The location of the `confdir` varies; it depends on the OS, Puppet distribution, and user account.
+The location of the `confdir` depends on your OS.
 [See the confdir documentation for details.][confdir]

 [confdir]: ./dirs_confdir.html